2023 Benue State gubernatorial election: Campaign

 The early parts of the general election campaign focused on dealing with the aftermath of contentious party primaries.
 As controversy in the PDP centered around the party again refusing to choose a nominee from the Southern part of the state, Uba's post-primary reconciliation move was to pick a running mate from the region—John Ngbede from Agatu LGA.
 In the APC, the controversy was mainly about the conduct of the primary itself as most of Alia's opponents rejected the results as fabricated.
 One of these opponents, Barnabas Andyar Gemade, and his allies wrote an open letter to President Muhammadu Buhari that accused minister George Akume of imposing Alia as nominee and claimed that his continued candidacy could led to the party's disqualification.
 In July 2022, Uba attempted to capitalize on the APC crisis by asking a court to disqualify Alia based on the claims of his intraparty opponents.

 Immediately after the primaries, observers noted the peculiarity of Alia's candidacy due to his occupation as a Catholic priest.
-He drew comparisons with former Governor Moses Adasu, who was also a Catholic priest.
+He drew comparisons with former governor Moses Adasu, who was also a Catholic priest.
 While it was also noted that the Church suspended Alia from the priesthood in May 2022, analysts said his profession was a major part of his primary campaign and Alia himself said that he was deciding "to extend it [the gospel] to governance."
 By January 2023, observers continued focus on Alia's popularity but noted the power of incumbency benefiting Uba.
 On the other hand, Uba's weeks-long medical vacation removed him from campaigning and led to questions on his fitness to govern.
 Reporting also pointed out other potential factors such as legal cases against Alia's nomination and insecurity along with the more prominent minor party nominees—Joseph Waya (APGA), Herman Hembe (LP), and Bem Angwe (NNPP).
 Later that month, discussion on the potential impact of challenges to the APC primary proved accurate as a Court of Appeal ruling partially nullified the party's primary and ordered a rerun in 11 local government areas.
 However, the third primary simply resulted in another Alia victory and the continuation of his general election campaign.

 Later in February, focus switched to the nearing presidential election on 25 February.
 In the election, Benue voted for Bola Tinubu (APC); Tinubu won the state with 40.3% of the vote, beating Peter Obi (LP) at 40.0% and Atiku Abubakar (PDP) at 16.9%.
 Aside from the presidential result—which itself was a surprise as projections favored Obi, the senatorial elections had another surprise with Ortom losing to the APC in the North-West district.
 These two results, coupled with Ortom's low approval compared to Alia's popularity, led analysts in later February and early March to focus on Alia's rising chances.
-Additionally, the presidential result pushed journalists to label Hembe as a major candidate, considering the high votal of Obi.
+Additionally, the presidential result pushed journalists to label Hembe as a major candidate, considering the high total of Obi.